 Share named trace configurations

-Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a utility network in an enterprise geodatabase can be shared through a web map and consumed by web and field apps.
+Beginning with ArcGIS Enterprise 10.9, named trace configurations that are added to a utility network in an enterprise deployment can be shared through a web map and consumed by web and field apps.
 To be included in the map definition of a web map, a named trace configuration must first be set as active for sharing.

 The Sharing pane of the Network Options dialog box is used to set named trace configurations as active for sharing.
 To access the Sharing tab, click the dialog box launcher on the Utility Network tab, to the lower right of the Tools group, and click the Sharing tab.

 The Sharing tab lists all of the named trace configurations for the utility network in the current map.